EpistasisLab/tpot/docs/sources/documentation/pipeline_operators/decomposition/FastICA.md

     input_df: pandas.DataFrame {n_samples, n_features+['class', 'group', 'guess']}
         Input DataFrame to scale
     n_components: int
             The number of components to keep
-    iterated_power: int
+    tol: float
-        Number of iterations for the power method.
-[1, 10]
+        Tolerance on update at each iteration.

 Returns
 -------